 Our funding has come primarily from individuals, as well as corporate monetary and in-kind contributions.
 This support has helped us empower nearly 3,500 children over the past five years.
 However, to continue helping the kids presently in our program, and to increase the number of beneficiaries we impact, we need to strengthen our organizational capacity, which includes hiring staff for the first time in our history.

 OUR FUNDING GOALS

-Presently, we are raising funds for our upcoming mission trip to Nicaragua in May, to directly impact the children in San Marcos.
+Presently, we are raising funds in support of our continued project in Nicaragua and projects here in South Florida.
 Below are some specific funding allocations and the programmatic impact at each sponsorship level of giving.
 Contributions are tax deductible, and each level of sponsorship comes with benefits.